An adventure of 26 hours and 27 miles in the White Mountains

 The strategy

-The only feasible option is following the river.
-Rivers nurtured all civilizations and it would lead me to escape the wilderness to civilization today.
+The only feasible option is to follow the river.
+Rivers nurtured all civilizations, and it would lead me to escape the wilderness to civilization today.
 Five or six miles down the river is Rt.
 302. I did not know how deep the river would get and whether it would involve swimming eventually, but this was the only feasible option.
-The Dry River was my life-line.
+The Dry River was my lifeline.
 According to the map, the optimal route would be leaving the river to turn to the west at some point where the ridge comes down significantly.

 A journey of fighting fatigue, cold, hunger, darkness...

-After 10 hours, 15 tough miles hiking, my legs were already considerably softened.
+After 10 hours, 15 tough miles of hiking, my legs were already considerably softened.
 However I could still do jumping on boulders and climbing up and down on the bank to find whichever way is easier to move down the river.
-Initially I stayed on the east side of the river hoping to see traces of trails because the Dry River Trail is on the east bank of the river for miles.
+Initially, I stayed on the east side of the river, hoping to see traces of trails because the Dry River Trail is on the east bank of the river for miles.
 Within a few hours, I completely gave up looking for the trail.
-I switched to the west bank of the river splitting time between boulders and the tree covered ground initially.
-The water was getting deeper and deeper, so I spent more and more time on the bank which dense trees make movement difficult.
-The Dry River is not dry, but fortunately it has quite a few dry branches.
-Though they are very short, but they gave me breaks from beating trees or maneuvering along the water.
+I switched to the west bank of the river, splitting time between boulders and the tree-covered ground initially.
+The water was getting deeper and deeper, so I spent more and more time on the bank, where dense trees made movement difficult.
+The Dry River is not dry, but fortunately, it has quite a few dry branches.
+Though they are very short, they gave me breaks from beating trees or maneuvering along the water.
 On the sloped bank, I was happy whenever I could walk for 20 or more feet without beating trees.
 I was exhilarated whenever I could walk for a minute or so on a relatively clear ground but only to find it was not linked to any trails.

 I knew that my body's glycogen was depleted.
 My body fat was the primary fuel to keep me moving.
 Many animals survive the entire winter by consuming body fat.
-Some birds fly thousands of miles non-stop by just burning fat.
-Fat has the highest energy density among the three primary nutrients - carbohydrate, protein and fat.
-Thank goodness that the evolution did not retire this function of fat for Homo Sapiens, or the high power had maintained such function for us.
+Some birds fly thousands of miles nonstop by just burning fat.
+Fat has the highest energy density among the three primary nutrients - carbohydrate, protein, and fat.
+Thank goodness that evolution did not retire this function of fat for Homo Sapiens, or the high power had maintained such a function for us.
 I could feel that the temperature was steadily dropping.
 Keeping moving was the only way to keep me warm.
 My feet in soaked shoes gradually lost the sense of cold.
 This was good because they did not bother me anymore.
 I was wearing everything I had except a pair of Khakis trousers.
-I put on my Boston Marathon cap but it was lost very soon.
-My brain, reflex were slowed down significantly and senses were somewhat numbed.
+I put on my Boston Marathon cap, but it was lost very soon.
+My brain reflex was slowed down significantly, and my senses were somewhat numbed.
 I lost the only hiking pole and did not realize that I was not using a hiking pole until many minutes later.

-I turned on my Forerunner GPS watch periodically to check time, but it was so brief that it did not establish the link to the satellites.
-After 22:00, the combination of fatigue and biological clock was driving me extremely drowsy.
-At a point, I felt my eyes could close at any time while walking.
-I did not want to let this happen to potentially cause me to slip into the river.
-I found a little space under a big boulder, put on the pair of Khaki trousers and used my backpack as the pillow.
+I turned on my Forerunner GPS watch periodically to check the time, but it was so brief that it did not establish the link to the satellites.
+After 22:00, the combination of fatigue and my biological clock was making me extremely drowsy.
+At one point, I felt my eyes could close at any time while walking.
+I did not want to let this happen, as it might cause me to slip into the river.
+I found a little space under a big boulder, put on the pair of Khaki trousers, and used my backpack as a pillow.
 I fell asleep immediately.
-It must have been minutes later when I was waken up by the cold.
+It must have been minutes later when I was woken up by the cold.
 I could have had the most desirable sleep in my life if I had had a blanket.
-My body did not want me to get up to resume the journey, but fortunately my mind was still partially working and telling me that hypothermia could take my life.
+My body did not want me to get up to resume the journey, but fortunately, my mind was still partially working and telling me that hypothermia could take my life.
 I had no choice but keeping moving.
 I never thought before that I would ever depend on my endurance to keep my body warm.
-Before this my endurance gave my all kinds heat related troubles when running marathons in sizzling weather such as the 1999 Vermont City Marathon with temperature shooting up to 90's and 2004 Boston Marathon sending over a hundred people to hospitals for emergency treatment of heat related illness.
+Before this, my endurance gave me all kinds of heat-related troubles when running marathons in sizzling weather, such as the 1999 Vermont City Marathon, with temperatures shooting up to the 90s, and the 2004 Boston Marathon, sending over a hundred people to hospitals for emergency treatment of heat-related illness.

 The batteries of the flashlight ran out around midnight.
-The backup batteries were fortunately in a pocket so they did not get lost with other items.
+The backup batteries were fortunately in a pocket, so they did not get lost with other items.
 I replaced the batteries.
-It started drizzling and made movement even less pleasant, but it did not slow my pace which is very slow anyway, one step at a time.
+It started drizzling and made movement even less pleasant, but it did not slow my pace, which is very slow anyway, one step at a time.
 My eyes started closing again.
-It took me a while to find a boulder that can shelter half of my body from the rain.
+It took me a while to find a boulder that could shelter half of my body from the rain.
 I lay down and fell asleep immediately again.
-I was waken up by the cold as expected..
+I was woken up by the cold as expected..
 I do not know how long I slept.
 Considering the low temperature, it was probably no more than 15 minutes.

 Both of my calves started to have cramps whenever I try to kneel down in the normal way that requires extending them.
 I remember I had this problem soon after passing the Heartbreak Hill in Newton at a Boston Marathon.
 I knew my electrolyte balance was severely impaired.
 Probably I lost too much potassium.
 If I needed to get down, I had to do it in a very awkward way.
 Fortunately, I did not need to do it often.

-Though I had fatigue, hunger, cold, but I did not have the most fearful thing that is fear.
-The possibility of death only crossed my mind a few times and was disputed immediately because I had the river as my life-line and I had the confidence on my endurance thanks to my running since I was 10.
+Though I had fatigue, hunger, and cold, I did not have the most fearful thing, which is fear.
+The possibility of death only crossed my mind a few times and was disputed immediately because I had the river as my lifeline and I had the confidence in my endurance thanks to my running since I was 10.

 The final move

-Around 3:30 (Daylight Saving Time) Sunday, November 4, on a steep slope, I was so tired that I sad down with my back on a tree and fell asleep for the thrd time with my flashlight in my left hand.
-When I was waken up by the cold again. , I could not find my flashlight.
+Around 3:30 (Daylight Saving Time) Sunday, November 4, on a steep slope, I was so tired that I sad down with my back against a tree and fell asleep for the third time with my flashlight in my left hand.
+When I was woken up by the cold again, I could not find my flashlight.
 It was pitch dark.
 The only light sources are my mobile phone and Forerunner GPS watch.
 I turned on my mobile phone and found it was in flight mode.
-I turned off the flight mode and seconds later it was out of battery.
+I turned off the flight mode, and seconds later, it was out of battery.
 I turned on my GPS watch for almost 10 minutes to provide its dim light for searching for the flashlight, but to no avail.
 I did not realize until two days later that these few minutes of having the watch on provided the precious information about the location where I made my final move.

-Suddenly, something like miracle happened - the world got much brighter.
+Suddenly, something like a miracle happened - the world got much brighter.
 The moon came out!
-The timing could hardly any better.
+The timing could hardly be any better.
 This happened without a single prayer.
-Under moonlight, my dark-adapted scotopic vision could see the nearby ground easily and shadows of trees far away.
-Quickly I decided to move again.
+Under moonlight, my dark-adapted scotopic vision could see the nearby ground easily and the shadows of trees far away.
+Quickly, I decided to move again.

 I found the moonlight was much better than flashlight because I can easily spot patches of clear ground or sparse trees.
 I kept looking for bright spots in the southwest quadrant.
 The brighter or the bigger, the better.
-I did not need directions because the profile of the mountain gave me a very good sense about where I was moving.
-The North Starin the clear sky gave me extra confidence.
-I always enjoy seeing the Big Dipper consisting of 7 stars that is so easy to spot on any clear day.
+I did not need directions because the profile of the mountain gave me a very good sense of where I was moving.
+The North Star in the clear sky gave me extra confidence.
+I always enjoy seeing the Big Dipper, consisting of 7 stars, which is so easy to spot on any clear day.
 It gave me special comfort during this tough journey.
 To my surprise, the east started to get slightly bright in an hour or so, long before the sunrise at 7:20 (Daylight Saving Time).
 I could see the slightly bright edge of the ridge on the other side of the Dry River.
-This provided me another extra confirmation of my direction.
+This provided me with another confirmation of my direction.
 The trees are so tall and dense that I could never see the highest point to my west.
-They were deceiving to me at the beginning.
-I thought the peak was a few hundred feet away at the end of the trees that I could see, but when I got closer more trees showed up on the far end.
+They were deceiving me at the beginning.
+I thought the peak was a few hundred feet away at the end of the trees that I could see, but when I got closer, more trees showed up on the far end.
 I gave up looking for the peak and just maintained my southwest direction.

-I started descent with somewhat relief.
+I started the descent with some relief.
 I continued to take a diagonal direction - northwest - that I believe is optimal.
 The west side of the ridge is much steeper than its east side.
 For the first few hundred feet, it was like a series of cliffs.
-Fortunately it is covered with trees.
-I relied on small trees that I grab to counteract the gravity that was dragging me down at high speed.
+Fortunately, it is covered with trees.
+I relied on small trees that I grabbed to counteract the gravity that was dragging me down at high speed.
 I was almost completely numb to cuts and bruises that I had already had plenty of by that time.
 Because I was exhausted, descent, helped by the gravity, was much easier than ascent.
-I realized in not long the early perceived roaring water was actually howling wind.
-I thought I descended well below the auto road that I saw early but I did not see the river.
+I realized that in no time, the early perceived roaring water was actually howling wind.
+I thought I descended well below the auto road that I saw earlier, but I did not see the river.
 I just assumed the Saco River is well below Rt.
-302. This was a bit discouraging thinking that I would need a lot of climbing to reach Rt.
+302. This was a bit discouraging, thinking that I would need a lot of climbing to reach Rt.
 302 after reaching the river.
-I crossed a brook that is from Mount Webster as shown on the map.
+I crossed a brook that is from Mount Webster, as shown on the map.

-Soon I reached a large area that is almost flat and very pleasant to walk through.
+Soon, I reached a large area that is almost flat and very pleasant to walk through.
 I believed that I reached the valley but I saw neither Rt.
 302 nor the Saco River.
-My heart was at the brink of sinking when the thought that I made a totally wrong judgment and got me into a deeper wilderness crossed my mind, but I disputed the idea quickly.
-The map shows clearly that I had nowhere to go but reaching the river and Rt.
-302 by headingd west.
+My heart was at the brink of sinking when the thought that I had made a totally wrong judgment and got me into a deeper wilderness crossed my mind, but I disputed the idea quickly.
+The map shows clearly that I had nowhere to go but to reach the river and Rt.
+302 by heading west.
 My direction was confirmed by the stars and by the sun.
-In a few minutes, I suddenly saw a high way through the trees, then I saw a river by the road that was much shallower and narrower than I expected.
+In a few minutes, I suddenly saw a highway through the trees, then I saw a river by the road that was much shallower and narrower than I expected.
 This is exactly what I anticipated.
 I was exhilarated.
 I walked along the river for a hundred feet or so and found there was no way I could cross it by boulder hopping, so I waded through the water.
-When I tied my loose shoe strings I found they were still icy stiff.
+When I tied my loose shoestrings, I found they were still icy stiff.

 I reached Rt.
-302 at a spot about 1/4 miles south of Webster-cliff Trail that is a part of the Appalachian Trail.
+302 at a spot about 1/4 mile south of Webster-cliff Trail, which is a part of the Appalachian Trail.
 The elevation was about 1200 ft.
-The time was 8:16 (Daylight Saving Time), exactly 4 hocus after my final move started.
-I was very tired and decided to hitch a ride, the second time in my life, 26 years from the first time I did it.
+The time was 8:16 (Daylight Saving Time), exactly 4 hours after my final move started.
+I was very tired and decided to hitch a ride, the second time in my life, 26 years after the first time I did it.
 I knew I was not good at it.
 I kept walking while pointing my left thumb up.
 I did not face the coming vehicles.
 After four or five cars completely ignored me, I gave up and decided to hike the last four miles and ascend 700 ft without any help.
 The unexpected howling headwind hurt me more than anything else.
-After walking for a mile, I turned on the Forerunner GPS watch and let it run till the battery would die.
+After walking for a mile, I turned on the Forerunner GPS watch and let it run till the battery died.
 I noticed my pace was not too bad - 15 to 20 minutes/mile against the headwind that felt like well over 20 mph.
-The toughest stretch was the 1.5 miles ascent from 1300 ft to 1900 ft with double lanes for north bound vehicles of which one is for slower ones.
-I only knew later that the average wind at the summit for that day was 50.5 mph and the peak was 102 mph.
+The most brutal stretch was the 1.5-mile ascent from 1300 ft to 1900 ft with double lanes for northbound vehicles, of which one is for slower ones.
+I only knew later that the average wind at the summit for that day was 50.5 mph, and the peak was 102 mph.
 I could not find any weather data for the Crawford Notch.

 Returning to the base